swag-lang/swag/docs/how_to_build_swag.md

 * Launch `swag/build/vs_build_llvm.bat` (this will take some time !).
 * Launch `swag/build/vs_build_swag.bat`.

+In order to build LLVM, you will have to install CMAKE and PYTHON 3 first.

 If LLVM has been compiled once, you can also use the `Swag.sln` workspace in the `build` subfolder.

 ## LLVM